 Because I am doing a major revision of the textbook, I am mostly interested in errors on materials that have been assigned for the near future.
-That is, if we are reading in chapter 4, I am probably not ready to have you report errors in chapter 7.
+That is, if we are reading in chapter 4, I may not be ready to accept report errors for chapter 7.
+But try anyway.

 Each error reported can earn you extra credit.
-(Typos in my email messages are all too common and do not count.)

-Syllabus errors (unless they are major) will probably be fixed only in the study guide.
-Check there before reporting it.
+Syllabus errors are normally fixed only in the study guide.
+Check there before reporting them.